DNWD843/DNWD843/README.md

 ### Hi there, I`m Dmitry 👋

-Glad to see you here!
+I`m glad to see you here!

 I am a frontend developer.
 I love programming, traveling and workout.